 Example of Business

-Let us assume a company that is in the catering business sold $1 million worth of food in the previous year.
+Let us assume a company in the catering business sold $1 million worth of food in the previous year.
 The cost of producing that food is $345000.
 Therefore, the gross income of the company will be $1 million minus $345000 = $655000.

 Assume the gross revenue of an XYZ company is $1,200,000 and the expenses are: